Employers and Universities: Work with us?

 But before you even start thinking about answering "which university should I go to?", there are some basic facts you need to know about the application process:

-• As you probably know, you apply for your UK university place through an online service called UCAS
+- You apply for your UK university place through an online service called UCAS.

 2. Make your long list: decide what you’re looking for